Good customer service creates happy and loyal customers.

 And this causes a much bigger problem than you think.

-According to our own research, only 24 companies (out of 1,000) attempted to follow up with their customers.
+According to our own research, only 24 companies (out of 1,000) sent a follow up email to their customers.

 That’s less than 3%.